kevincure/All-Day-TA/README.md

 18) Now you should be good - click on your link from above and play around with it!
 Any time you want to add new content, just put the new documents in the same documents folder you originally used, run ChopDocuments and EmbedDocuments again, and redeploy as in step 17.
 The code automatically adds your new documents to the already-embedded text so you only have to pay for embeddings once.

 19) What if you have two classes you want to use this tool for?
 Just create a second root folder and do everything else as above!
 You'll wind up with a second deployed app custom for your second class.

+20) There is also code to create an automated Question Bank.
+Updates to this Q&A to handle that case coming shortly.